Jason Liang: Personal life

 Liang graduated from the Belmont Station Elementary School in Ashburn VA receiving an Outstanding Academic Achievement Award from President Trump.
 He attended Trailside Middle School in Ashburn VA and AA Kingston Middle School in Potsdam NY.
 He is a current student of Potsdam High School.

 Liang's father, Chunlei Charles Liang, is a professor of mechanical and aerospace engineering at Clarkson University.
-Chunlei was a recipient of the prestigious Presidential Early Career Award for Scientists and Engineers (PECASE) in 2019 from the White House.